Jackknifed Truck Accident Kills 1 Injures 6

 Preserving Evidence of Other Negligence

 In cases of this nature, it can be very important to secure and download the data from an electronic data recording device that the truck has on board.
 This information may give insight into how far and how long the truck had been on the road—revealing whether fatigue was a factor.
-A truck accident lawyer can issue notice letters and temporary restraining orders to prevent the destruction of this sort of critical evidence.
+An 18-wheeler collision attorney can issue notice letters and temporary restraining orders to prevent the destruction of this sort of critical evidence.
 If your loved one is injured or killed in a truck accident and you suspect that that the driver’s negligence may have been the cause, the attorneys at Simmons and Fletcher, P.C. would be honored to discuss your options with you in a free, no obligation consultation.

 Paul Cannon has practiced personal injury trial law since 1995.
 He is Board Certified in Personal Injury Trial Law (2005).
 He has earned recognition as a Super Lawyer by Thompson Reuters in 2017 & 2018, and as a Top 100 Trial Lawyer by the National Trial Lawyers Association in 2017.
 He is a Shareholder, trial lawyer and online marketing manager at Simmons and Fletcher, P.C.
 His legal writings have been published by the Texas Bar Journal, Business.com, Lawyer.com HG Legal Resources, Lawfirms.com, and others.
 He has been asked to give education talks and media interviews on dog bite law.